menandmice/micetro_docs/guides/reference/dns_controller_include.rst

   <ExpandControlStatements value="1"/>

-Save the file and restart the DNS Server Controller, using its init script (a file named 'mmremoted', such as ``/etc/init.d/mmremoted``, or ``/Library/StartupItems/mmServerController/mmServerController`` - the location is platform-specific).
+Save the file and restart the DNS Server Controller, using its init script (a file named *mmremoted*, such as ``/etc/init.d/mmremoted``, or ``/Library/StartupItems/mmServerController/mmServerController`` - the location is platform-specific).
 You can then log in with the Management Console to see the effects of this process.

 On Mac OS X, use the following shell commands to complete these instructions: